Let me introduce you to my little friend.

 Maybe you’ll need to wait another 2-3 minutes and crank again.

 If you want the ice cream to set very firm then transfer the ice cream to a metal bowl.
-Cover it with waxed paper, pressed lightly onto the top of the ice cream.
+Cover it with plastic warp, pressed lightly onto the top of the ice cream.
 Leave it in the freezer for another 30-40 minutes.

 I eat my ice cream right away and a little soft.
-I am not very patient when it comes to ice cream.
+I’m not very patient when it comes to ice cream.